 Figure 10a shows the probability of borrowing from money lender for any purpose.
 The y-axis shows the proportion of households who reported that they had an outstanding borrowing from the money lender.
-The figure shows a jump of roughly 2-3 percentage points.
+Here also, we see an increasing trend but the figure also shows a jump of roughly 2-3 percentage points right after October 2016.
 Figure 10b shows the probability of having outstanding borrowing from a bank.
 The probability of having a bank loan also shows an increase of roughly 1 percentage point.
 Similarly, we can see in Figure 10c that borrowing from friends and relatives also jumps slightly after demonetization.